YilliaJing/ST-GDance/README.md

 # ST-GDance

-Official implementation of "ST-GDance: Long-Term and Collision-Free Group Choreography from Music" (Accepted at BMVC 2025).
+Official implementation of
+**"ST-GDance: Long-Term and Collision-Free Group Choreography from Music"**
+(Accepted at **BMVC 2025**)

+🚧 The code is coming soon.
+Stay tuned!